-- Decisions are made through deliberate, honest and respectful conversations about what matters. - □ Leaders bring the language of values and ethics to life in every decision-making conversation. - Decision are made promptly and on the basis of the facts. - People take responsibility for their decisions and are not penalised if the results are not as they expected. - There are clear platforms and systems for reflecting on, and reaping learning from critical incidents, mistakes and failures as well as success, and the workforce can name and identify what these are and their responsibility for participation. - ☐ The organisation's vision is used as the reference point to make decisions and solve problems. - Positive risk taking is rewarded and we accept that this will not always be successful. - Person-centred reviews help the organisation to evaluate if they are meeting people's outcomes and what needs to be changed in the way they work and support people. - ☐ The organisation provides feedback to people about decisions in ways that make sense for them.
+Decisions are made through deliberate, honest and respectful conversations about what matters.
+Leaders bring the language of values and ethics to life in every decision-making conversation.
+Decision are made promptly and on the basis of the facts.
+People take responsibility for their decisions and are not penalised if the results are not as they expected.
+There are clear platforms and systems for reflecting on, and reaping learning from critical incidents, mistakes and failures as well as success, and the workforce can name and identify what these are and their responsibility for participation.
+The organisation's vision is used as the reference point to make decisions and solve problems.
+Positive risk taking is rewarded and we accept that this will not always be successful.
+Person-centred reviews help the organisation to evaluate if they are meeting people's outcomes and what needs to be changed in the way they work and support people.
+The organisation provides feedback to people about decisions in ways that make sense for them

-- Decision making is too far away from people and families. - □ Reactionary decision making is made without all the facts. - ☐ There is uncertainty around decisions made and/or decisions are not communicated to all parties. - Decisions made based on assumptions rather than involvement. - □ Inconsistency / people don't know where they stand. - $\Box$ A lack of trust in decisions.
+EX amples of what we may see if there is an issue: Decision making is too far away from people and families.
+Reactionary decision making is made without all the facts.
+There is uncertainty around decisions made and/or decisions are not communicated to all parties.
+Decisions made based on assumptions rather than involvement.
+Inconsistency / people don't know where they stand.
+A lack of trust in decisions.